brandonsherette/inline-toggle-menu/README.md

 #inline-toggle-menu
-A JavaScript plugin that is similar to a drop-down menu, except instead of revealing additional items below, it will slide inline to the base link.
+A JavaScript plugin that is similar to a drop-down menu, except instead of revealing additional items below, it will slide inline into the base link.
 Used to help create a condensed UI for CRUD type operations.

 # Installation